-- Student Support Instructors and Advisors who have professional experience in the industry and are uniquely qualified to answer questions about both the curriculum and the industry.
-They provide timely answers to questions about the program material and offer a number of personal consultations throughout the training to help students master important concepts.
+- Learner Support Trainers and Advisors who have professional experience in the industry and are uniquely qualified to answer questions about both the training and the industry.
+They provide timely answers to questions about the program material and offer a number of personal consultations throughout the training to help learners master important concepts.

 - Technical Support Advisors who are knowledgeable and experienced can help you work through any technical or computer issues encountered within the training program.

-Every student who enrolls in the Career Step Medical Billing training program receives an initial 6-month period of enrollment.
+Every learner who signs up for the Career Step Medical Billing training program receives an initial 6-month period of course access.
 Though the program is designed to be completed in 3 months of full-time study, you'll have a full 6 months to complete your training.
-If you need extra time to complete the course after your initial 6-month enrollment, we have 3-month extensions available for purchase.
+If you need extra time to complete the course after your initial 6-month of access, we have extensions available for purchase.

 - New job opening notifications